 UNDERGRADUATE RESEARCH ASSISTANTS

-Hannah joined the lab last year to work on the Sex, Relationships, and Maternal Stress study, helping new mothers and children in the lab.
+Hannah joined the lab in 2018 to work on the Sex, Relationships, and Maternal Stress study, helping new mothers and children in the lab.
+She has since contributed to literature review and online data analysis for multiple other projects.
 She was on the 2018 and 2019 Orientation Teams and has a radio show on WIUX B-Side.
 After IU, Hannah hopes to continue her education in graduate or law school.

-Margaret is currently contributing to the development of new research projects.
+Margaret joined the lab in 2019 to contribute to project development and online data analysis.
 Outside of the lab, she holds a job in the community.
 She has also volunteered with dating violence prevention initiatives and shadowed OBGYN surgeries.
 She hopes to eventually obtain a doctorate degree in psychology, though she is also exploring interests in forensics and sex education.